LHCOCC Board Members and Coaches

 She's a fierce and competitive Seat One, always willing to stroke for any crew.
 She became a board member to help the sport she loves.

-Cathy Chandler, Executive Director
+Michele Kirkpatrick, Executive Director

 Larry Lutz, Vice President and Race Coach

-Larry joined LHCOCC in 2015, as a certified personal trainer, he naturally loves sports and competition.
+Larry joined LHCOCC in 2015, and as a certified personal trainer, he naturally loves sports and competition.
 Larry is a family man, with kids and grandkids, and the Ohana spirit is important to him.

 Being a coach allows him to be part of a traditional sport with great members and to provide encouragement, help train and improve his physical conditioning , as well as club paddlers.